 - Choose a location to follow back in time and describe its path.

-- Watch the Back in Time: 200 Million Years Ago to Present Day video on the Earthquake YouTube playlist.
+- Watch the Back in Time: Present Day to 200 Million Years Ago video.

 - Pause the video two to three times while you are watching and reflect on how the land masses have changed over time.